 Split shot are the primary type of sinkers I use.
 I prefer those with small "ears" for easier removal, and generally have 100 or more in sizes 8 to 3 in my box.
 I also keep a couple dozen trolling or bead-chain sinkers handy.
 These are useful when trolling or drifting for crappie.

 Fishing bobbers or crappie fishing slip floats are another important item of crappie fishing equipment.
 In addition to suspending the bait at the right depth and providing a visual cue that a fish has taken the bait, they also add weight so you can cast tiny lures accurately and the proper distance.
 I usually keep 15 to 20 in my tacklebox, including tiny, cigar-shaped floats of foam or cork, and several snap-on, plastic bobbers.

 It's also wise to keep extra fishing line handy.
 I keep a spool of 4- to 8-pound-test for situations dictating light line and a spool of 17-pound line that I use when fishing heavy brush.
-I use a good premium monofilament and consider fluorescent green or yellow line best.
+I use a good premium monofilament line and consider fluorescent green or yellow line best.
 These colors are much more visible, which permits the detection of the lightest of strikes.

 Jigs and Other Fishing Lures